MimmyJau/mimmyjau.github.io/src/pages/posts/til-cpp-2.md

 tags: ["c++", "oop", "TIL"]
 ---

-*\[Disclaimer: Much of what I'm saying here is likely to be wrong, partially wrong, or a major oversimplification.
+*\[Disclaimer: Much of what I'm saying here is likely to be completely wrong, partially wrong, or a major oversimplification.
 If you have any suggestions, please let me know.\]*

 ### new in c++
 The `new` operator in C++ is not a constructor (like in JS), but allocates memory (like `malloc` or `calloc` in C).